memodesen/memodesen/README.md

 <h3 align="center">A passionate developer from Turkey</h3>

 <h6> <b> About Me </b> </h6>
 <p>    I am experienced with,creating databases,backend development and frontend development.
-With knowledge in Python, Java, and SQL, I have worked on a range of projects, including building web applications and developing software tools.
-Now, I'm mostly interested in Python and Django.
-What I enjoy most in life is to improve myself and share improvement with people.                          </p>
+With knowledge in Python,Django,CSS, Java, and SQL.
+I have worked on a range of projects, including building web applications and developing software tools and technologies.
+Now, I'm mostly interested in JavaScript.
+What I enjoy most in life is to improve myself and share improvement with my team.                          </p>

 <h6> <b> Softtech Compulsory Summer Internship-2022</b> </h6>